spjuhel/BoARIO/docs/source/tutorials/boario-events.rst

 Create a :class:`~boario.event.EventKapitalRecover`
 ---------------------------------------------------

-For this type of event you need to specify the characteristic time for recovery ``"recovery_time"``: let us use 30 days here.
+For this type of event you need to specify the characteristic time for recovery ``"recovery_tau"``: let us use 30 days here.

 You can also choose a recovery function/curve between ``"linear"`` (by default), ``"concave"``